codematsing/django-formset-debug/docs/source/richtext.rst

 Since HTML content has an implicit tree structure, an alternative approach to HTML is to keep this hierarchy unaltered when storing.
 The best suited format for this is JSON.
 This approach has the advantage that HTML is rendered during runtime, allowing to adopt the result as needed.
+It also does not require to sanitize the content, because the JSON structure is only converted to HTML tags allowed by the implementation.

 **django-formset** provides a special model field class :class:`formset.richtext.fields.RichTextField`.
 It shall be used as a replacement to Django's model